gem5bootcamp/lps2024/slides/03-Developing-gem5-models/02-debugging-gem5.md

 ## DebugFlags: How Files Look Like

-Below is how `src/bootcamp/hello-sim-object/SConscript` should look like after the changes.
+Below is how `src/bootcamp/hello-sim-object/SConscript` should look after the changes.

 ```python
 Import("*")